 - The interest income in many offshore countries is paid without deduction of any income tax.

-- Diversity of investment which can lead to protection of your income in case of any unexpected catastrophic circumstances.
+- Diversity of investment which can lead to the protection of your income in case of any unexpected catastrophic circumstances.